 So instead, Team Israel turned to a motley crew of career minor leaguers, early stage prospects, and rehabbing and retired role players to hoist its standard.
 For example, last night’s dominant starter, with 4 and 2/3 shutout innings, was Cardinals Double-A pitcher Corey Baker.
 The offense was propelled by an early home run from old Red Sox hand Ryan Lavarnway—who last played in the majors in 2015—and three hits from former Met Ike Davis.
 Tampa Rays outfielder Sam Fuld hit a stand-up triple off the top of the wall.
 Single-A Rockies infielder Scott Burcham improbably scored three runners with a suicide squeeze bunt.
 No, really:

 And of course, with names like Katz, Borenstein, Fuld, and Cramer, the team gives your local kosher little league a run for its money.
 Israel’s unlikely alliance of the unheralded has made its team far more compelling than many of its flashier competitors with their marquee names.
-While traditional Major Leaguers tend to float about the WBC fray, merely cameoing before heading back to Spring Training with their real clubs, Team Israel’s players have brought an infectious enthusiasm and sense of mission to the tournament, which may be the biggest stage any of them will play on this year.
+While traditional Major Leaguers tend to float above the WBC fray, merely cameoing before heading back to Spring Training with their real clubs, Team Israel’s players have brought an infectious enthusiasm and sense of mission to the tournament, which may be the biggest stage any of them will play on this year.
 They’ve hyped the team on social media and held press conferences where they’ve embraced their role as representatives of the Jewish people.
 In one particularly poignant gesture, before every game during Hatikvah, the Israeli national anthem, the players have taken off their caps and donned yarmulkes:

 3. The Manager

 This is Team Israel’s manager, Rockies minor league coach Jerry Weinstein, who has ably maneuvered the team through the tournament’s byzantine rules about player usage and pitch counts: